Skip to main content

 About

-Individuals have access to a process which allows for meaningful communication for the resolution of concerns to produce a fair and just conclusion, while supporting the development of problem-solving skills.
-It further offers a collaborative approach to addressing the individuals’ concerns with a person-centered approach.
+Individuals have access to a process that enables meaningful communication to resolve concerns and reach a fair and just conclusion, while also supporting the development of problem-solving skills.
+It further offers a collaborative approach to addressing individuals’ concerns with a human-centered approach. which aligns with the Prison Litigation Reform Act (PLRA) of 1996.

-Graph 1 - Pie chart showing Resolution Request Data From 2019 though 2022
+Graph 1 - line chart showing Resolution Request Data From 2021 though 2024

 Program Limits

-Individuals may have 5 active Resolution Requests at one time.
-These include active reviews, rewrites, appeals, and new concerns.
-Medical concerns can be accepted over this limit with approval by the Resolution Program Manager/designee.
-If a review has been given a second extension, it will not count against the individual’s current active Resolutions.
+Individuals may have up to five active Resolution Requests at any given time.
+These include active reviews, rewrites, appeals, and newly filed concerns.
+Medical and Transgender issues can be accepted beyond this limit with approval from the Resolution Program Manager or their designee.
+If a review has been granted a second extension, it will not count against the individual’s current active Resolutions.

 Process